acids-ircam/creative_ml/README.md

 Assignments will be updated on a weekly basis.

+**Solutions**

+Once the deadline has passed, you will loose write access to your repository and the last pushed version will be manually evaluated.
+This will also allow you to obtain a private link to the complete solution of the corresponding notebook. **Please do not share these solutions to anyone**

 ## Administrative (University of Tokyo / Spring 2025)

 These administrative details concerns only the current (spring) physical session attached to the University of Tokyo (Spring 2025 session)